-The field journal is a log or journal to help you integrate your field experience and your classroom learning.
-This method of journaling will enable you to explore your reactions to the agency, to your clients, and to your professional development.
+The field journal is a log or journal to help you integrate your field experience and classroom learning.
+This journaling method will enable you to explore your reactions to the agency, your clients, and your professional development.

 The journal is also a mechanism for two-way communication.
 It allows you to share information with me and for me to give you feedback directly.
 This information will not be shared with your Field Instructor (unless there is a concern and I ask your permission first).